-Deportation is the legal process in which an alien (meaning a foreigner who is not a naturalized citizen) is formally removed from the United States for violating the U.S. immigration laws.
+Deportation is the legal process in which a foreign national (meaning a foreigner who is not a naturalized citizen) is formally removed from the United States for violating the U.S. immigration laws.

-While U.S. Citizenship and Immigration Services (USCIS) is the government agency that handles lawful immigration into the U.S., a different agency known as the Executive Office for Immigration Review (EOIR) oversees the court procedures when an alien is brought before an immigration judge.
+While U.S. Citizenship and Immigration Services (USCIS) is the government agency that handles lawful immigration into the U.S., a different agency known as the Executive Office for Immigration Review (EOIR) oversees the court procedures when a foreign national is brought before an immigration judge.
 The EOIR is a division within the Department of Justice that is responsible for conducting immigration court proceedings, appellate reviews, and administrative hearings.
 Some of the types of proceedings an immigration judge may preside over are briefly discussed below.

-- Charges filed against the alien and the statutory laws that have been allegedly violated
+Charges filed against the foreign national and the statutory laws that have been allegedly violated

-- Alien’s ability to be represented by an attorney – at his/her own expense
+Foreign national's ability to be represented by an attorney at his/her own expense

-- Requirement that alien provide the Attorney General with a current address and telephone number
+Requirement that foreign national provide the Attorney General with a current address and telephone number

 Bond Redetermination Hearings

-In some cases, an alien who is detained by DHS can be released from custody upon payment of a bond.
+In some cases, a foreign national who is detained by DHS can be released from custody upon payment of a bond.
 A bond for legal purposes is an amount of money paid as bail that is forfeited if a person fails to appear at a required hearing.
 Initially, the bond is set by DHS.
-Afterwards, the alien can make a request to the immigration judge to conduct a "bond hearing" where the immigration judge has the authority to re-determine the amount of the bond set by DHS.
-A decision of a bond hearing can be appealed (by either the alien or by DHS) to the Board of Immigration Appeals (BIA).
+Afterwards, the foreign national can make a request to the immigration judge to conduct a "bond hearing" where the immigration judge has the authority to re-determine the amount of the bond set by DHS.
+A decision of a bond hearing can be appealed (by either the foreign national or by DHS) to the Board of Immigration Appeals (BIA).

-An immigration judge conducts a withholding-only hearing to determine whether an alien who has been ordered removed is eligible for withholding of removal under the Immigration and Nationality Act or the Convention Against Torture.
+An immigration judge conducts a withholding-only hearing to determine whether a foreign national who has been ordered removed is eligible for withholding of removal under the Immigration and Nationality Act or the Convention Against Torture.